HLTH 5005 - Introduction to Health and Wellness Education Profession (5 credits)

 In an increasingly complex world, leaders and managers in public, private, and nonprofit organizations need to be strategic in planning and creating effective, collaborative programs and services.
 Students in this course explore the role and process of strategic planning, with an emphasis on collaboration, cooperation, and coordination within and among organizations.
 Students apply these concepts to real-life situations and organizations.

-HLTH 8475 - Advanced Program Implementation and Evaluation (5 credits)
+HLTH 8475 - Advanced Health and Wellness Education Program Planning, Implementation and Evaluation (5 credits)

 Students in this this course focus on the competencies required of the public health professional in planning for the design, development, implementation, and evaluation of community health promotion and disease prevention initiatives.
 Attention is given to needs assessment, logic models, and collaboration with stakeholders.
 Strategic approaches to planning, implementation, and evaluation with particular attention to study design and sampling are addressed.
 Health behavior theories are considered in the development of health promotion programs, the application of evaluation findings, and prioritization of community concerns and resources.